ruilisi/css-checker/README.md

 ## Purpose

-`css-checker` checks your css styles for duplications and find the diff among `css classes` with high similarity in seconds.
-It is designed to avoid redundant or `similar css` and `styled components` between files and to work well for both local development, and for automation like CI.
+`css-checker` checks your CSS styles for duplications and finds the diff among `CSS classes` with high similarity in seconds.
+It is designed to avoid redundantly or `similar css` and `styled components` between files and to work well for both local developments, and for automation like CI.

-Styled components check, Colors check, long scripts, unused CSS classes warning of css are also supported by default.
-This project is provided by [Xiemala Team](`https://xiemala.com`), it helps in remove hundreds of similar css classes for developers in this project.
+Similarity check, duplication check, colors check, long lines warning are supported by default.
+Styled components check, Unused CSS check can be enabled optionally.
+CSS checker can help reduce CSS code for developers in seconds.

+<p align="right"><em>See more on <a href="https://xiemala.com/s/gaSXqA">Wiki</a></em></p>

 ## Install